spiffe/spiffe.io/content/spire/try/spire+aws-oidc-federation.md

 Create a simple test file in an AWS S3 bucket to use for testing.

-1. Create a text file on your local computer called 'test.txt` with the following single line:
+1. Create a text file on your local computer called `test.txt` with the following single line:

    ```console
    oidc-tutorial file